andreaswachowski/boids/README.md

 # Boids

 I was interested in boids since I read an article on them in the mid 1980s[^1].
 Finally, some time to dabble around.
-This is a pure hobby project, nothing in it will meet any production standards whatsoever (I also haven't worked with C++ for two decades), and progress (if one can speak of it at all) will be erratic.
+This is a pure hobby project, nothing in it will meet any production standards whatsoever.
+I haven't worked with C++ for two decades.
+Progress will be erratic at best.

 [^1]: IIRC it was in the German magazine "P.M.
 Peter Moosleitners interessantes
     Magazin", and from the pictures I remember I assume they reported on